GVLocke/car_dealership/README.md

 ### Menu
 The main menu will allow users to access the functions of the program.
 The program will be a command-line interface.

+## Add a Car to Inventory
+The first function allows users to add cars to the current inventory and record relevant metadata.
+The cars inputted are then pushed to the MongoDB database.

+## Record a Sale
+The second function allows users to record a sale of a car to a customer.
+Selling the car removes it from the inventory.

 ### Search
-One of the main functions of the program will be the ability to search the entire database based on particular filters like make/model/year, price range, etc. They will be able to search their current inventory as well as the sales history.
+The third function of the program will be the ability to search the entire database based on particular filters like make/model/year, price range, etc. They will be able to search their current inventory as well as the sales history.
+Users can also search for data on previous customers.

+## User Menu
+Users are able to change their own password.

+## Admin Menu
+Admins are able to add new users/admins or remove existing ones.

 ### Database Implementation
 To keep the data safe and available, we need to save it permanently.
 That's why we must use a reliable and secure database system to store all the information recorded by users.